bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 ### Precompiling Assets

-Rails comes bundled with a task to compile the asset manifests and other files in the pipeline.
+Quails comes bundled with a task to compile the asset manifests and other files in the pipeline.

 Compiled assets are written to the location specified in `config.assets.prefix`.